 Dublin joins the list of great cities to have its own bike sharing scheme, including Seville, Brussels, Vienna, Paris and many more.

-The Canal Way Cycle Route, Dublin’s latest cycling facility, opens in March.
+The Canal Way Cycle Route opened in March 2012.
 The 3.6km route is mainly off-road and it links Portobello with Spencer Dock running past the Grand Canal.
 The scenic route passes Leeson St Bridge, Dublin’s Docklands and over the iconic Samuel Beckett Bridge.

 For information on how to use the junctions, a route map, to view a short video and for more information on the Canal Way Cycle Route see www.dublincitycycling.ie/canalway